In the last year alone there were over 900 roles for actors in Durham Student Theatre (DST).

 If singing is more your style, our theatre companies cover a whole range of performance styles including singing.
 In any one year you can get involved in musicals (including improvised musicals), operas, concerts and more.

-From musical theatre dance choruses to contemporary and innovate theatre pieces and more, look out for exciting and interesting dance opportunities!
+From musical theatre dance choruses to contemporary theatre pieces and more, look out for exciting and interesting dance opportunities!
 If you like dancing, why not try your hand at creating the choreography?
 More information here.

 If performing is your passion, we aim to provide you with as much professional exposure as possible.
 We run a variety of workshops with industry professionals throughout the year and an annual London showcase of finalists in front of professional agents.
 Find out more information about the London showcase here.